MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-deployment-migration.md

 The specific steps required to remove the legacy LAPS software from the managed device depend on how that software was initially installed.

-1. If you installed legacy LAPS using the MSI installer package:
+### If you installed legacy LAPS using the MSI installer package

 You can manually uninstall the legacy LAPS software from the control panel.